What Are Sustainable Transportation Options in Georgia?

 Even if no advocacy group exists in your area, you can still get involved.
 Begin by attending relevant public meetings (city council/county commission, transportation or bike/walk committee meetings, etc.) and voicing your desire for safe places to bike and walk in your community.

 Want to go even further and start your own advocacy group?
-Contact Georgia Bikes for more information and assistance.
+Contact Go Georgia (formerly Georgia Bikes) for more information and assistance.
 It often takes only a few committed individuals to make an impact at the local level!

 Other Resources